EmilPD/Asterisk-TennisStats/README.md

     - EndDate (dateTime)
     - SurfaceId ( int, surfaces can be reused in maches )
     - PrizeMoney (money)
-    - CityId (int, many to many table)
+    - CityId (one City can have many Tournaments!)
 - [Matches](http://www.tennis-data.co.uk/alldata.php)
     - Id
     - DatePlayed